Penny Stock Fraud Attorney

 Gary knows the strategies brokerage firms use to defeat investor claims.
 He has seen firsthand how defense attorneys identify weaknesses in cases, what arguments they find most persuasive, and where they focus their attacks.
 This knowledge directly informs how we build and present your case.

-Recognized as a Super Lawyers Rising Star from 2015 through 2023, an honor reserved for the top 2.5% of attorneys in the New York Metro area, Gary combines substantive expertise with courtroom effectiveness.
+Gary was recognized as a Super Lawyers Rising Star from 2015 through 2023, an honor reserved for the top 2.5% of attorneys in the New York Metro area.

 Multi-State Practice

-Licensed in California and New York, Varnavides Law serves investors nationwide in FINRA arbitration matters.
-Whether your broker was based in Los Angeles, New York, or anywhere else in the country, we can represent your interests in the arbitration forum.
+Varnavides Law represents investors in California and New York in FINRA arbitration matters.
 We also handle related claims involving churning and unsuitable investments that often accompany penny stock fraud.

 What to Expect: Timeline and Process